Best Japan HSP Points Guide for Reaching 80 Points and PR in One Year

 2. Designated University Bonus (10 points, 0 effort — you either qualify or don't)

-If your undergraduate or graduate institution appears in the top 300 of at least two of the three major rankings (QS, THE, ARWU), you receive +10 points.
-The ISA updates this list annually.
+If your foreign undergraduate or graduate institution appears in the top 300 of at least two major rankings (QS, THE, ARWU), you receive +10 points.
+A Japanese university can qualify through at least one major ranking or another designated-university route.
+The ISA updates the list periodically.

 Qualifying institutions include most IITs, all Russell Group universities, all Ivy League and major US research universities, NUS, NTU, University of Melbourne, ETH Zurich, and hundreds of others.
 If you hold any degree from a qualifying institution — even if it's not your highest degree — this bonus applies.